 Note: despite the beautiful lawn and ample open space, Kennesaw Mountain National Battlefield is not a place for a sprawling picnic.
 There are designated picnic tables, but all across North Georgia, and everywhere else, picnicking on battlefield sites is either prohibited or discouraged.

 Another Civil War site to visit in Kennesaw is the Southern Museum of Civil War and Locomotive History.
 It’s actually pretty neat with its kid-friendly displays and exhibits.
 The highlight is the General, a historic locomotive engine.
 If you’re into trains (or have a kid that is) this is a great stop to add to your North Georgia road trip.
 There is also a fair amount of outdoor space that’s set up like an old town, so it’s easy to get the kids to burn off energy before going through the museum.

 Note: this is one of the places that has some whitewashing of the Civil War, so use your discretion when reading the exhibit signs with kids.
 Example: the statue of Nathan Bedford Forest, a founding member of the KKK…

-We kind of love Marietta.
-It’s set up so perfectly around its town square and is great with kids.
+We love Marietta.
+It’s set up so perfectly around its town square and is great to explore with kids.
+The town is artsy and quiet, and is very near Atlanta.
 With several unique cafes and restaurants, you can visit any time of day for a quiet stroll and shopping.
 We prefer to visit in the afternoon so the kids can enjoy the play structure in the square.
 It is actually a miniature version of the General locomotive (see above).